tobiasziegler/fend-p7-neighborhood-map/README.md

 	1. Clone or download the master branch.

-	1. The repository's `master` branch doesn't include the Google Maps API key that you'll need for the map to work.
-Obtain your own API key, then ensure the `js` directory includes a `config.js` file that defines a JavaScript object with variable `GOOGLE_MAPS_KEY` set to your key's value.
+	1. The repository's `master` branch doesn't include the Google Maps and Foursquare API keys that you'll need for the map to work.
+Obtain your own API keys by following the links to the APIs below, then ensure the `js` directory includes a `config.js` file that defines a JavaScript object with variables `GOOGLE_MAPS_KEY`, `FOURSQUARE_CLIENT_ID` and `FOURSQUARE_CLIENT_SECRET` set to the respective values.
 To help you, there is a `config-example.js` file that you can rename or copy and then edit to paste your key into the appropriate place.

 	1. Run `npm install` to install dev dependencies.